makersacademy/takeaway-challenge/README.md

 _To pass this feature test there needs to be several units tested and implemented.
 The Menu has responsibility to pass back dishes the order requests._

 - Wrote unit test for Menu #provide_dish to return a Pie object when passed 1.
 Test red.

   - Pie is an uninitialized constant, so wrote tests in pie_spec.rb for Pie#name to be "Pie" and Pie#price to be 6. tests red.

   - Created pie.rb and added a Pie class, tests green.

 - Wrote #provide_dish to return Pie.new.
 Test green.

 - Wrote unit test for Menu #provide_dish to return a Mash object when passed 2.
 Test red.

   - Mash is an uninitialized constant, wrote similar tests to Pie for Mash in mash_spec.rb, tests red.

   - Created mash.rb and added a Mash class, tests green.
 - Wrote an if-else in #provide_dish to pass a Pie if 1 else Mash.
 Test green.

 - Wrote unit test for Menu #provide_dish to return a Chips object when passed 3.
 Test red.

   - Chips is an uninitialized constant, wrote similar tests to Pie and Mash for Chips in chips_spec.rb, tests red.

   - Created chips.rb and added a Chips class, tests green.

 - Extended the if-else in #provide_dish to pass a Chips if 1, Mash if 2, else Chips.
 Test green.

 - Wrote a test for #provide_dish to raise error if passed a menu item number that doesn't exist.
 Tests red.

 - Extended the if-else to cover cases 1, 2, 3 and on else raise an error.
 Test green.

 _This is a functional solution, but it is fragile, adding more dishes to the menu is hard, needing to add to an ever growing if-else for each dish.
 Time to refactor._

 - Created a constant DISHES, a frozen hash containing keys for the dish numbers and values for the dish objects.

 - Created #check_in_menu to raise the error if the number passed is not a key in DISHES.

 - Created #get_dish which returns the dish class for the passed number in DISHES.

-- Refactored #provide_dish to first check with #check_in_menu, then return a new instance of the desired dish from the dish returned from #get_dish
+- Refactored #provide_dish to first check with #check_in_menu, then return a new instance of the desired dish from the dish returned from #get_dish.

 - Also added a constant MENU_LENGTH as the size of DISHES, and used that in the test for a number outside the menu so even if the menu expands the test will still pass.

 _Now that we have flexibility with the menu items we can add dishes easily, but the view method is still hardcoded.
 Testing this will require some dependency injection.
 I plan to inject a hash of doubled dish classes._

 - Wrote a new #view test expecting only 1 item when creating a menu with only one dish in the dish hash.
 Test red.

 - As now a dish hash is injected the dish hash, the Class constants are replaced with instance variables, so different dishes hashes can be injected in an instance to instance basis.

 - Added a parameter of dishes to the initialize method, defaulting to a hash of real dish classes.

 - Instance variables dishes and menu_length are set up based on the passed dish hash.

 - Altered #view to map through the dishes hash, and delegate to each dish classes to return its name and price with #details.
-  - Each of the dish classes needs a #details method.
-Given that I want all of the dishes to do this, rather than adding this to all of the

   _Each of the dish classes needs a #details method.
 Given that I want all of the dishes to do this, rather than adding this to all of the individual dish classes, I'll create a superclass Dish they can all inherit from._

   - Created Dish in dish.rb and moved attr_readers from sub-classes to Dish, and added #details to return a nice string with the name and price in parentheses.

   - Updated Pie, Mash and Chips to inherit Dish.
 Now they will all be able to use #details.
+All dish tests still green.

+  - Updated the doubles used in the menu tests, as they need to be able to respond to #details.

+- #view test expecting only 1 item now tests green.

+_In retrospect I realise that updating the view method to work dynamically with any dish hash was not contributing to the completion of the user story feature.
+However it was good practice for dependency injection.
+On with the user story._